YapperCore/YAPPER-GORNS/README.md

 ## Features for this audio transcription
 #### 1. Upload a File
 - Description: Users can upload an audio file to be transcribed.
-- Users:** Students, researchers, and professionals needing transcription.
+- Users: Students mainly or anyone
-- User Story: As a user, I want to upload an audio file so that I can generate a transcription.*
+- User Story: As a user, I want to upload an audio file so that I can generate a transcription.
 #### 2. Play Audio File
 - Description: Users can play the uploaded audio file directly within the application.
 - Users: Anyone reviewing the transcription alongside the audio.
-- User Story: As a user, I want to play the audio file so that I can verify the transcription.*
+- User Story: As a user, I want to play the audio file so that I can verify the transcription.
 #### 3. View Transcription Text
 - Description: The transcribed text is displayed in a readable format.
 - Users: Users who need written notes from audio.
-- User Story: As a user, I want to see the transcribed text so that I can read and edit it.*
+- User Story: As a user, I want to see the text so that I can read.
+#### 4. Edit Transcription Content
+- Description: Users can edit the text to correct errors or improve clarity.
+- Users: Anyone who wants to edit their transcription.
+- User Story: As a user, I want to edit the text so that I can correct mistakes.

 ### Future Features

 #### 1. Split Audio into Sections
-- Description: The audio will be divided into sections, making it easier to organize notes.
+- Description: The audio will be divided into sections, allowing you to listen to only that part of the audio.
 #### 2. Share Notes
-- Description: Users will be able to share their transcribed notes with others.
+- Description: Users will be able to share their notes with others.
 #### 3. Group Notes
 - Description: Users can categorize and group their notes for better organization.